Reading isn't natural. It needs taught.

 And the reasons people debate teaching kids to read is:

-1) Most people don't have the experience to realize that kids do learn to read when given the freedom to do so.
+Most people lack experience with kids learning to read without instruction.
+They can't realize that kids do learn to read when given the freedom to do so.
 They're caught in the "Well, maybe that's true, but I want to be sure" mode of thinking.

 So what is necessary for children to learn how to read?